jina-ai/clip-as-service/docs/user-guides/finetuner.md

 )
 ```

-After the job started, you may use [`.status`](https://finetuner.jina.ai/api/finetuner.run/#finetuner.run.Run.status) to check the status of the job.
+After the job started, you may use {meth}`~finetuner.run.Run.status` to check the status of the job.

 ```python
 import finetuner